 Puritans tended to disapprove of the festivities, believing them to be of pagan origin, and the wealthy among them forbade their workers to attend them.
 Finally, the increasing tensions between Puritans and Royalists resulted in the outbreak of the English Civil War in 1642, which brought the Games to an end.

 Revived after the Restoration of the monarchy in 1660, the Games according to critics, degenerated into a drunken country bacchanalia.
-The Games were suspended again in 1853 with the enclosure (land ownership placed in private hands) of Weston sub Edge and in 1929 Dover’s Hill became National Trust property.
+The Games have suspended again in 1853 with the enclosure (land ownership placed in private hands) of Weston sub-Edge and in 1929 Dover’s Hill became National Trust property.
 The Games were held again in 1951 to celebrate the Festival of Britain and were fully revived with the founding of Robert Dover’s Games Society in 1965.
-Since 1966 events have included the tug of war, gymkhana, shin-kicking, dwile flonking [two teams, each taking a turn to dance around the other while attempting to avoid a beer-soaked dwile (cloth) thrown by the non-dancing team], motor cycle scrambling, judo, piano smashing, and morris dancing.
-The British Olympic Association has recognised the Cotswold Olimpick Games as "the first stirrings of Britain's Olympic beginnings".
+Since 1966 events have included tug of war, gymkhana, shin-kicking, dwile flonking [two teams, each taking a turn to dance around the other while attempting to avoid a beer-soaked dwile (cloth) thrown by the non-dancing team], motorcycle scrambling, judo, piano smashing, and morris dancing.
+The British Olympic Association has recognized the Cotswold Olimpick Games as “the first stirrings of Britain’s Olympic beginnings”.